 16th Annual Free Outdoor Film Festival

 Get ready for 3 nights of free movies, popular local bands and great food Aug.
 23-25.
-Returning to North Bethesda, the 2012 Comcast Outdoor Festival is newly located at Mid-Pike Plaza on Rte.
-355. The festival features a 4-story-high, 52-foot-wide inflatable movie screen.
+The 2012 Comcast Outdoor Festival is newly located at Mid-Pike Plaza on Rte.
+355.

-The festivities begin each evening at 5:30 with live music along with food and wine sales from area food trucks and local restaurants.
-Films begin each evening at dusk.
+Events begin each evening at 5:30 with live music along with food and wine sales from area food trucks and local restaurants.
+Films begin at dusk.
 Admission is free and a portion of food and beverage proceeds will benefit three NIH charities: Children’s Inn, Camp Fantastic/Special Love and Friends of the Clinical Center.

 The lineup includes: